litmining/litmining.github.io/src/index.md

 If you annotate biomedical text with labelbuddy, we encourage you to share the annotations in this [repository](https://litmining.github.io/labelbuddy-annotations/).
 This will facilitate re-use of annotations in different analyses, and collaboration across projects (eg different projects annotating the same articles with different types of information).
-As a bonus, you get a few utilities to work with the annotations, and yo can showcase your project in the repository's documentation.
+As a bonus, you get a few utilities to work with the annotations, and you can showcase your project in the repository's documentation.

 ## Workflow